1. Are You “Satisfied” During Dieting?

 “In all pleasure there is satiety.” – George Hakewill

-In all honesty how many of you can relate to the above quote?
-We sure hope many of you are nodding your heads and saying yes.
-When you stop and think about it, isn’t life more enjoyable when you feel satiated and not hungry?
-Who wants to be that guy or gal with their stomach growling like there is a volcano about to erupt?
+Satiety means to feel satiated, or, in simple terms, full or satisfied.
+So, with that in mind, can you relate to the above quote?
+We sure hope you’re nodding and saying yes.
+When you think about it, isn’t life more enjoyable when you feel full instead of hungry?
+Who wants to be that guy or gal with their stomach growling like there’s a volcano about to erupt?

-We all should be aware that satiety means to feel satiated aka feel full.
-By accomplishing this feeling, one must actually eat throughout the day!
-With how society works now there is quote on quote no time to eat right?
-We get it, life can be stressful, we are all on the go, we don’t have time to cook, we don’t know what to eat, etc. These are just excuses at the end of the day.
-By not eating throughout the day you are just doing your entire body and brain a disservice.
-So, the question becomes, how long can you stand being hungry before you start eating again?
+To feel satisfied, you actually have to eat throughout the day!
+It can be hard to find time to eat and eat well during the day.
+We get it, life can be stressful, we’re all on the go, we don’t have time to cook, we may not know what to eat, etc. These are really just excuses.
+By not eating throughout the day you’re doing your entire body, especially your brain a disservice.
+So, how long can you stand being hungry before you start eating again?
 Well, only you can really determine that.

 2. Understanding Hunger and Satiety While in a Calorie Deficit

 As we mentioned earlier, the only way to end hunger and feel satiated is to eat.
-Yes eat, which is one of the most enjoyable things to do in life and pretty important from a human physiological stand point.
-With that said, our main point here is eat and cure those awful hunger pangs and give your body the nutrients it needs to operate and function properly throughout the day.
-Being in a caloric deficit is already bad enough, why make it more difficult and feel hungry all day long.
+Yes eat!
+It’s one of the most enjoyable things in life and pretty important from a physiological stand point.
+So, it’s essential to eat and cure those hunger pangs and give your body the nutrients it needs to operate and function properly throughout the day.
+Being in a caloric deficit is already bad enough, why make it more difficult and feel hungry all day long?

 3. Are All Foods High in Satiation Levels?

 Some foods are better than others for satisfying your hunger.
-A baked potato, for example, will most likely “fill you up” much more than a serving of candy that has the same number of calories.
-We have often heard people claim that you have to cut potatoes out in order to lose weight.
-Funny thing is they never have any data or proven references to back up these narrow minded claims.
-For example, Chris Voigt, head of Washington State Potato Commission, went on a 60 day potato only diet and lost 21 lbs while improving his blood lipid profile and reducing his fasting glucose levels.
+A baked potato, for example, will most likely fill you up much more than a serving of candy that has the same number of calories.
+We’ve often heard people claim that you have to give up potatoes to lose weight.
+Funny thing is they never have any data or proven references to back up these claims.
+Think about this, Chris Voigt, head of Washington State Potato Commission, went on a 60 day potato only diet and lost 21 lbs while improving his blood lipid profile and reducing his fasting glucose levels.
 Still think you can’t lose weight while eating potatoes?
 Another study found that potatoes were far more satiating than all 38 common foods tested, including protein dominant foods.
 (2)

 Some foods fill your stomach faster and/or remain in your stomach longer, and therefore do a better job of holding off hunger.
-For example, Higher GI carbs, which are fast digesting breakdown faster into the blood stream and store faster in your glycogen levels.
-As opposed to complex carbs that take longer to break down will keep your satiety levels much higher throughout the course of a day along with keeping your blood sugar levels stable.
+For example, higher Glycemic Index (GI) carbs that are fast-digesting breakdown faster in the blood stream and store as glycogen more quickly.
+Complex carbs that take longer to break down will keep your satiety levels much higher throughout the course of a day along with keeping your blood sugar levels stable.

 Also, make sure to get whole protein sources instead of liquid.
-Protein has the highest (TEF) Thermic Effect of Food out of all the macronutrients.
-It is energetically costly so make sure to ditch the protein shakes and load up on high quality lean animal sources for your protein so your satiety levels are elevated throughout the day.
+Protein is the food with the highest Thermic Effect (TEF) of all the macronutrients.
+It’s energetically costly, so make sure to ditch the protein shakes and load up on high quality lean animal sources for your protein so your satiety levels are elevated throughout the day.

-“In another study which was conducted by Suzanna Holt of the University of Sydney fed human test subjects fixed calorie portions of 38 different foods, and then recorded the subject’s perceived hunger following each feeding.”
+“A study conducted by Suzanna Holt of the University of Sydney fed human test subjects fixed calorie portions of 38 different foods, and then recorded the subject’s perceived hunger following each feeding.”

 The results of Holt’s study, like many similar studies, indicate that satiety is most strongly related to the weight of the food consumed.
 In other words, the foods that weigh the most satisfy our hunger best, regardless of the number of calories they contain.
 However, higher amounts of certain nutrients, such as protein and dietary fiber, also appear to improve satiety.
 (3)